hugobaudchon/geodataset/doc/source/index.rst

 Welcome to GeoDataset's documentation!
 ======================================

-This package provide essential tools for cutting rasters and their labels into smaller tiles, useful for machine learning tasks.
+This package provides essential tools for cutting rasters and their labels into smaller tiles, useful for machine learning tasks.
 Also provides datasets compatible with pytorch.

 .. toctree::
    :hidden:

    Examples <examples>
-   API Documentation <api_documentation>
+   Documentation <documentation>

 .. raw:: html

    <div class="button-container">
        <a href="examples.html" class="button">Examples</a>
-       <a href="api_documentation.html" class="button">API Documentation</a>
+       <a href="documentation.html" class="button">Documentation</a>
    </div>